willrorystone/MSc-Thesis-South-Asian-Population-Genetics/README.md

 ```

 This loop runs ADMIXTURE using user-defined values for K (representing the number of putative ancestral populations) from 2 to 6.
 The ```--cv``` option will output the cross validation error for each run into standard output.

+Each run produces a two files, a .P file and a .Q file.
+The .Q files can be used to produce barplots visualising the ancestry components in each population using the R script